Image-X-Institute/TopasOpt/docs/_sources/PhaseSpaceOptimisation.md.txt

 This is a much more difficult problem for several reasons:

 - We will optimise five parameters simultaneously instead of three.
 - X-ray dose is actually pretty insensitive to the starting parameters of the electron beam used to produce it.
-This means we are going to have to do two things:
-  - Be a bit smarter with our objective function
-  - Run more iterations.
-This means it will take longer to run this optimization; allow ~16 hours on a 16 core machine.

 ## Directory set up

 Since we are now running a new optimisation, you have to create a new base directory (you will repeat these basic steps every time you have an optimisation problem).
 So, create a new directory called e.g. PhaseSpaceOptimisation.
-The basic setup is the same as the ApertureOptimisation example.
+The basic setup is the same as the ApertureOptimisation example - you can start by copying accross the SimpleCollimatorExample_TopasFiles directory

 ## Creating GenerateTopasScript.py